bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

 [fiber_all, roi_flag, stop_list, fiber_len, fa_all, md_all] = fiber_track(tensor_m, mask, roi_mesh, ft_options, fv_options, anat_image);

 ###	Example 2
+Given:

-1. As for Example 1, except using FACT with RCrit equal to 0.8 and examined over 20 voxels.
+1. Same as Example 1, except using FACT with RCrit equal to 0.8 and examined over 20 voxels.

 the following code will allow the user to